bbasketballer75/Holiday-Card-Order-Fourm/friendly-city-print-shop/docs/SECURITY-ROTATE-SECRETS.md

    - Treat the rotated keys as compromised; do not reuse them.

 1. Replace secrets in hosting/CI
-   - Add the new keys to your hosting provider's secret store (Vercel, Netlify, GitHub Actions Secrets, etc.).
+   - Add the new keys to your hosting provider's secret store (Railway, Netlify, GitHub Actions Secrets, etc.).
 Do NOT store them in repository files.
-   - For Vercel: Project Settings → Environment Variables.
+   - For Railway: Project Dashboard → Variables tab → Add variables.
 For GitHub Actions:
      Repository → Settings → Secrets and variables → Actions.

 1. Remove tracked env files from the repository (done / recommended)